machinelearning4health/Fusion/README.md

 ## Training the model used in our experiment

-To train a new model from scratch, please use the script `learn/training.py`.
-Execute `python training.py -h` for a full list of input arguments and flags.
-The `train_new_model.sh` scripts in the `predictions/` subdirectories can serve as examples (or you can run those directly to use the same hyperparameters).
+Make a new path ./predictions/my_model
+CD to that path and use the following example to train

-example `python3 ../../learn/training.py -data_path ../../mimicdata/mimic3/train_full.csv -vocab ../../mimicdata/mimic3/vocab.csv -Y full -model FlowHidden -embed_file ../../mimicdata/mimic3/processed_full.embed -criterion prec_at_8 -gpu 0 -tune_wordemb -batch_size 16 -use_layer_norm -use_attention_pool -pre_level lv2`
+example `python3 ../../main.py -data_path ../../mimicdata/mimic3/train_full.csv -vocab ../../mimicdata/mimic3/vocab.csv -Y full -model FlowHidden -embed_file ../../mimicdata/mimic3/processed_full.embed -criterion prec_at_8 -gpu 0 -tune_wordemb -batch_size 16 -use_layer_norm -use_attention_pool -pre_level lv2`